larryhernandez/MRI_research/README.md

 ## Brain Scanning with 3D icones

 It's great that the scan and reconstruction worked well on a phantom, but what about on an actual human being?
-Well, after the calibration method was developed, tested, and properly implemented, the brain of a live human was scanned using this novel MRI scan.
+Well, after the calibration method was developed, tested, and properly implemented, the brain of a live human was scanned.
 The final image are displayed below.

           Axial            |     Sagittal Reformat :-------------------------:|:-------------------------: